 GORGET: Any rapier legal gorget will do.
 Mine, shown in one of the photos at the head of this page, was whacked out at a gorget-making party: leather over rigid plastic heated in the oven and formed to the shape of my towel protected neck) with a bit of mouse pad lining the inside of the neck.
 I usually wear it over the gi (and under whatever else), and the front plate neatly overlaps the plastic chest protection I favor.
 A part of me is toying with the idea of making a guruwa, but it ends up hidden under the bib of my mask, so thatís on the back burner for the moment.

-GLOVES: Iím fighting in a pair of rust colored leather "Deluxe Rose Pro" gardening gloves from my local hardware store.
+GLOVES: Iím fighting in a pair of leather and suede rose gardening gloves from my local hardware store.
 My gi sleeves are tapered to fit beneath them.
-After a yearís regular use theyíre holding up very well.

 CHEST PROTECTION: Whether you feel you need additional protection is up to you.
 I'd been fighting three weeks when I ran myself hard onto my opponent's sword.
 I thought about how much worse it would have been had it hit me in the sternum and decided I wanted a chest protector.
 We try not to hit hard in this game, but hard shots happen.
 In any case, I'm comfortable enough with mine that I volunteer - or get volunteered - to work with newer fighters whose calibration skills are still developing.

 Iím in a model that looks like a rigid plastic sports bra.
 It's a sweat factory: I wear it over a tee or tank top, keep a clean, dry shirt to change into after fighting, and hit it with a wet wipe after use.
 There are other types of protection available, including plates that can be inserted inside a special sports bra, or could presumably be sewn into oneís gi.